 She smiled and walked away toward the kitchen, knowing without asking that we all wanted chicken fried steak dinners.

-“I see you like our specialty,” Sheriff Arch said.
+“I see you like our specialty,” Sheriff Archie said.
 “We like to think it’s the best in the state.”

 “Best I’ve ever had,” I said.

-“What do you think, little lady?”
-Sheriff Arch asked Anne.
+“What do you think, little lady?” the sheriff asked Anne.

 “Are you kidding?
-I have gained three pounds in the last week.”
+I've gained three pounds in the last week.”

 “A pound of that came from your bread pudding,” I said.
 “It’s Anne’s favorite desert.”